oqpvc/erdbeere/README.md

 # erdbeere

-ErDBeere is short for “Erkenntnisfördernde Datenbank zur Beispielerfassung und -entwicklung” (informative database for the development and management examples) and should be thought of as an e-learning tool for higher (i. e., University level) mathematics.
+ErDBeere is short for “Erkenntnisfördernde Datenbank zur Beispielerfassung und -entwicklung” (informative database for the development and management of examples) and should be thought of as an e-learning tool for higher (i. e., University level) mathematics.

 It aims to store mathematical examples somewhat like the [ring database](http://ringtheory.herokuapp.com) and is supposed to help